xylitdev/xylit-ssg/packages/ssg/README.md

 This package contains the core functionality of [Xylit SSG](../../).

-## `.xylit`-Format
+## `.ssg.js`-Format

-Xylit files are JavaScript files that are slightly transformed before execution.
+SSG files are JavaScript files that are slightly transformed before execution.
 This is necessary in order to perform a dynamic code analysis.

-Consider this `xylit`-file:
+Consider this SSG file

 ```js
 const css = style.module.css`